eiriktsarpalis/typeshape-csharp/README.md

 public partial class SourceGenProvider { }
 ```

-Models for types can be fed into datatype-generic consumers that are declared using TypeShape's visitor pattern.
+Shapes of types can then be fed into any datatype-generic program that is declared using TypeShape's visitor pattern.

 ### Example: Writing a datatype-generic counter